 Following the Internalization on April 30, 2021, the Company no longer reimburses expenses incurred by the Manager.

-For the years ended December 31, 2021 and 2020, the total reimbursements of expenses incurred by the Manager on behalf of the Company and reimbursable in accordance with the Management Agreement was \$3.1 million and \$9.8 million, respectively, and are included in operating expense on the consolidated statements of operations.
+For the year ended December 31, 2021, the total reimbursements of expenses incurred by the Manager on behalf of the Company and reimbursable in accordance with the Management Agreement was \$3.1 million and is included in operating expense on the consolidated statement of operations.